ninabarzh/broomstick/content/posts/Governmental-ghost-stories.md

 Or, How I learned to stop worrying and love the snooper’s charter

-Back in the halcyon days of 2018, the European Court of Justice—those meddling EU types—had the audacity to point out that the UK’s Investigatory Powers Act (affectionately dubbed the Snooper’s Charter) was, in fact, unlawful.
+Back in the halcyon days of 2018, the European Court of Justice, those meddling EU types, had the audacity to point out that the UK’s Investigatory Powers Act (affectionately dubbed the Snooper’s Charter) was, in fact, unlawful.
 Quelle surprise.

 Meanwhile, across the globe, Australia donned its own digital tinfoil hat and passed legislation giving law enforcement the magical ability to demand access to encrypted communications.
 Because nothing says “liberal democracy” like the ability to bust through the back door without so much as knocking.